 This honey varietal derived primarily from Scotch broom (Cytisus scoparius) and dewberry (Rubus ursinus) nectar was harvested at our Harris apiary.
 This honey has a smokey, dried apricot flavor.
-It is available in 8-ounce (BPA-free) plastic squeeze bottles.
+It is available in 8 oz (BPA-free) plastic squeeze bottles and 22 oz glass jars.
 The harvest date, apiary location, and primary nectar source(s) are written on the label.

 This apiary is located near the Marys River upstream from the Harris Covered Bridge between the community of Harris and the town of Blodgett.
 The Harris Covered Bridge opened in 1936 and continues to this day as a functional and scenic landmark.
 Harris Road is a popular bike route, and nearby Harris Bridge Vineyard brings a lot of visitors out to the area.